-There are many other excellent swaddling blankets available though, so here’s my round-up of the best organic baby swaddles.
+Here’s my round-up of the best organic baby swaddles.
 Confused about the term TOG?
 I explain that below.

 Highlights: Pretty much foolproof, once you figure out the system, the HALO® SleepSack is a 2-in-1 design that lets you swaddle your baby with their arms in or out.
 Made with organic cotton, with Velcro wings that wrap around to safely ensconce wriggly baby arms.

 We were lucky enough to snag some secondhand HALO® SleepSacks, which is always the best way to reduce your environmental footprint.
 The downside is that this meant figuring out how these bizarre looking tangles of fabric worked.
 Once we unfurled the Velcro wings, though, things were a lot clearer, and the sleep sacks quickly replaced all attempts to use square swaddle blankets to secure our newborn at night.

 The HALO SleepSack Swaddle is made with cozy organic cotton that helps wick away moisture.
 It is easy to use over sleepwear and zips up the front.
 The sleep sack is roomy in the legs to allow for proper hip alignment and is approved as “Hip Healthy” by the International Hip Dysplasia Institute.